Laser Ablation for Twin-Twin Transfusion Syndrome Outcomes

 Twin-Twin Transfusion Syndrome – Experience Matters

-The Fetal Center at Children’s Memorial Hermann Hospital utilizes the experience and expertise of the internationally recognized team of affiliated fetal surgeons to provide the highest level of care possible to patients.
-The team has collectively performed close to 900 laser ablations to treat Twin-Twin Transfusion Syndrome (TTTS).
+The Fetal Center at Children’s Memorial Hermann Hospital utilizes the experience and expertise of the internationally recognized team of affiliated fetal surgeons to provide the highest level of care to patients.

 Below is an overview of The Fetal Center’s clinical outcomes data for the treatment of TTTS.
 We strive to provide our patients and community with the most up-to-date information on our patient outcomes.
 Our hope is that the below data serves as a helpful resource to you when making informed decisions regarding your care.
 We encourage you to reach out to other healthcare centers to request and review their outcomes data in order to utilize the information available when choosing your healthcare options.